lrobidou/libbf/README.md

-**libbf** is a C++11 library which implements a basic bloom filter, including:
+**libbf** is a C++11 library which implements a basic bloom filter.

-This repository is a modified version of libbf, which originally includes various filters, but did not allowed for a serialization of the filters.
+This repository is a modified version of libbf, which includes various filters, but do not allowed any serialization of the filters.

 This repository only contains a basic bloom filter, but expose a new function, 'basic_bloom_filter::save(std::string filename)', which allows you to save the filter.
 A new constructor, 'basic_bloom_filter::basic_bloom_filter(hasher h, std::string filename)', allows you to load the filter from your disk.